AmirSasson/NetRuleEngine/README.md

 - datetime
 - Dictionaries
 - collections

-and may more.
+and many more.
+S
-see units test for deeper usage scenarios
+ee units test for full usage scenarios.